neect-aauav/credentials-writer/README.md

 }
 ```

-⚠️ The path context inside the plugin file is the root of the plugin folder.
+⚠️ The path context inside the plugin file is the root of the project.
+For example, to reference the fonts folder, you would user `plugins/<plugin>/fonts/...

-An example of a plugin file can be following, with the only requirement being the `run()` function:
+An example of a plugin file can be the following, with the only requirement being the `run()` function:

 ```python
 # definition of the styles